 We are happy to work with each clinical setting to set a schedule for training that works best for them – whether that be during the typical work day, during the evening or on a weekend.

-If you would be interested in learning more about this training, or bringing it to your clinical setting, please contact Cami Armijo-Grover, Community Outreach Specialist at Bridgercare at (406) 587-0681, ext.
+If you would be interested in learning more about this training, or bringing it to your clinical setting, please contact Cami Armijo-Grover, Education Director at Bridgercare, at (406) 587-0681, ext.
 113 or firstname.lastname@example.org.
 Please feel free to share this information with any other healthcare settings in southwest Montana that may be interested in receiving this training.